11 Kitchen Renovation Mistakes to Avoid

 Most guessed wrong.

 It's easy to understand why.
 Most white cabinets look the same.
-There are details in the hinging and overall construction.

-However, there are four types of cabinets.
+However, there are four types of cabinets:

 - Stock: Stock doesn't allow any customization.
 However, that doesn't mean you should not consider a stock cabinet.
 You are buying the wood and finish as much as the dimensions.
-Good materials are available in a stocked cabinet
+Good materials are available in a stocked cabinet.

 - Custom: Custom is built to order and is the most expensive.
 Materials really could be almost anything from plywood to wood.
 What you want is decent material with a good finish.